Aparajitha Balamurukan

 Aparajitha Balamurukan (born 17 March 1994) is an Indian female academic and professional squash player who is generally a regular member of the Indian squash team.
-She achieved her highest career PSA ranking of 77 in August 2010 during the 2010 PSA World Tour.
+She achieved her highest career PSA ranking of World No. 77 in August 2010 during the 2010 PSA World Tour.

 Early life

 Aparajitha was born in Erode and raised in Chennai.
 Her father Balamurukan was a prominent businessman.
 She took the interest on the sport of squash at the age of eight.

 Career

 She joined the Professional Squash Association in 2009 at the age of 15 and took part in the 2009 PSA World Tour.
-She signed for a coaching camp in squash basic training at the ICL Academy.
-Aparajitha also completed her MBA degree while playing squash.
+She signed for a coaching camp in basic squash training at the ICL Academy.
+Aparajitha completed her MBA degree while playing squash.

-She received her maiden opportunity to represent India at the 2012 Women's World Team Squash Championships and was part of the team which reached quarterfinals.
-She also represented India at the 2014 Asian Games and claimed a silver medal in the women's team event.
+She received her maiden opportunity to represent India at the 2012 Women's World Team Squash Championships and was part of the team which was defeated 0–3 by Egypt in the quarterfinals.
+She also represented India at the 2014 Asian Games and claimed a silver medal in the women's team event, losing 0–2 to Malaysia.
 In the same year, she also competed at the 2014 World University Squash Championship.
 However her career rankings dropped below 100 after 2014 despite a promising start to her career in 2009.

 At the 2019 Women's Asian Individual Squash Championships, she reached third round of the event and lost to Hong Kong's Liu Tsz Ling.